Why Are Mille Crepe Cakes So Expensive?

-In other words, a good crepe cake should consist of many layers of extra thin crepes with an appropriate ratio of filling.
+In short, a good crepe cake should consist of many layers of extra thin crepes filled with an appropriate ratio of filling.
 Assembled together, a fork should be able to easily break it down without disassembling it in the process.
 The texture should be soft and not too hard or chewy.
-And of course, the flavor of the cake should also come through as well.
+And, of course, the flavor of the cake should also come through as well.

 Tips on Making a Good Mille Crepe

 - Allow the crepe batter to rest at least one hour before using to allow the dry ingredients to be fully saturated with liquid and to rid batter of extra air which could cause the crepe to tear.

 - Butter the pan generously for the first crepe and then add a very small dab onto the pan for subsequent crepes.
 Use a pastry brush to spread the butter around evenly.